Andrea/Portdocs/README.md

     * For nuget packages targeting android use  `target="lib\MonoAndroid`
     * don't mess up your paths :(

+## 11th june

+After some investigation, fixed the issues with package creation, just to discover ~~issues with MyGet too :|~~ my idiocy as I aparently managed to edit out a part of the url :( (uses package at the end when pushing the package)
+Creating farseer package now

 # Summary

 We are porting Duality runtime to Android, all the code is available on this [user][1] on the respective android-port branch of each repository.
 If you are interested in this and want to help or have questions, let us know.